Camera algorithms

 MULTI-FRAME PROCESSING

-• Features detection and tracking, using edges, but not only corners, on normal HDR, binary, ternary images
+• Features detection and tracking using edges, but not only corners, on normal HDR, binary and ternary images.

-• Camera pose and orientation estimation RANSAC, ORSA, SCG Use edges too, not only features
+• Camera pose and orientation estimation RANSAC, ORSA and SCG Use edges too, not only features

-• Optimized edge extraction and lines as well as circles detection
+• Optimized edge extraction and lines as well as, circle detection.

-• Depth map extraction from stereo and moving single camera
+• Depth map extraction from stereo and moving single cameras.

 If you are considering introducing our technology or products, or if you are interested in co-creation with us, please feel free to contact us from here.